jshrdt/ML2-final/README.md

 Command line arguments are as follows; any arguments specified for the feature extraction script can be internally passed along when executing the cluster_cats script

 * feature_extraction.py
 --train_new (-new): Fit+save a new colour compression model (default=False)
 --n_colours (-col): Set max number of colours across dataset to compress images to (default=32)

 * cluster_cats.py
 --refit_model (-refit): Fit+save a new clustering model (default=False)
---n_clusters (-clst): Set number of clusters (default=2) --limit (lim): Set max number of ROI arrays from test data to predict/plot (default=False)
+--n_clusters (-clst): Set number of clusters (default=2)
+--limit (lim): Set max number of ROI arrays from test data to predict/plot (default=False)

 ___

-Since preprocessing takes some time & relies on cv/cvlib which uses tensor flow, I have decided to supply toy samples of the ROI files for easy testing of code.
+Since preprocessing takes some time & relies on cv/cvlib which uses tensor flow, I have decided to supply toy samples of the ROI files for easy testing of the code.
 Preprocessing was done using these commands and requires some more modules/files as detailed above.
 To run the code yourself, uncomment the 'from ...import...' statement and second half of the get_rois() function in helper.py.
+I recommend passing -lim X to reduce the nr of items processed from CAT_01 in particular.

-1) > $ python process_imgs.py
+> $ python process_imgs.py
-* handles extraction of ROI arrays for gold sets CAT_00_solid and CAT_00_mixed, saves these as .npy files
+* handles extraction of ROI arrays for gold sets CAT_00_solid and CAT_00_mixed, saves these as .npy files to roi path in config

-2) > $ python process_imgs.py -srcdir ./cats/CAT_01 -lim 200
+> $ python process_imgs.py -srcdir ./cats/CAT_01
-* handles extraction of ROI arrays for the first 200 images in blind test set CAT_01, saves these as .npy files
+* handles extraction of ROI arrays for the first 200 images in blind test set CAT_01, saves these as .npy files to roi path in config